MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-powerbi.md

 * **Easy to use:** This out-of-box search experience helps users easily and quickly find Power BI dashboards and reports across your organization.
 * **Richer content:** To make Power BI search results more useful, they include key information like the type of content—dashboard or report—and the team or person that owns it.
-* **Built-in data protection:** Power BI results will show for users that have access to the dashboard or report.
+* **Built-in data protection:** Power BI results show for users that have access to the dashboard or report.
 * **Unified search experience:** To maintain a cohesive experience, Power BI results are consistent across all search entry points.
 Wherever you search, you get the same results with the same look and feel.

 ## What users experience